Kristin Cavallari Opens Up About Her Time On ‘Laguna Beach’ And ‘The Hills’: ‘I Was A Mess’

 “I didn’t know what I was getting into.
 I was just going about my life and doing what producers were asking me to do.
 When I saw the first season, I was devastated about how I was portrayed.
 I came across as terribly b**chy.
 And I also felt as though my real-life boyfriend [Stephen Colletti] was being put in situations he normally wouldn’t have been in.
 They were making it seem like there was this love triangle.”

-After being on the show for two seasons, Cavallari opted to steer clear of reality-TV for good.
-However, when Conrad decided to leave her MTV show, The Hills in 2009, producers immediately sought her out to take Conrad’s place and the mother of three admits she was given “an offer I couldn’t refuse”.
+After being on the show for two seasons, Cavallari opted to steer clear of reality TV for good.
+However, when Conrad decided to leave her MTV show, The Hills, in 2009, producers immediately sought her out to take Conrad’s place and the mother of three admits she was given “an offer I couldn’t refuse.”

 Her time on The Hills was much better as Cavallari felt she was more in control of what was happening around her.